uw-ssec/tutorials/AI_Postdoc_Workshop/module1/setup.md

 Codespaces.

 A codespace is a development environment that's hosted in the cloud.
-You are able to chose from various Dev container configuration, for this specific workshop, please ensure that `Scipy2024` is selected.
+You are able to chose from various Dev container configurations.
+For this specific workshop, please ensure that `Scipy2024` is selected.
 GitHub currently gives every user
 [120 vCPU hours per month for free](https://docs.github.com/en/billing/managing-billing-for-github-codespaces/about-billing-for-github-codespaces#monthly-included-storage-and-core-hours-for-personal-accounts),